Drabble/AMT_Labo01/README.md

 ## Introduction

-This project is the result of the fist lab session in the AMT Course 2016-20117 at HEIG-VD.
+This project is the result of the fist lab session for Antoine Drabble and Guillaume Serneels in the AMT Course 2016-20117 at HEIG-VD.
 The goal of this session was to develop and deploy a multi-tiered web application according to the JAVA EE specification.

 In our implementation, we developed a simple web application allowing users to create an account and validate their login.
 This application is made available by a GlassFish web application server and relies on a MySQL database to store and retrieve user's data.